 It is instructive to once again consider the gauging out procedure from the perspective of the doubled Hilbert space.
 In this picture, decoherence of the anyons in $\hat{\mathcal{A}}$ corresponds to condensing $\{[1]_+[1]_-,$ $ [e^{-1}m]_+ [e^{-1}m]_-, [e^2m^2]_+ [e^2m^2]_-,[em^3]_+[em^3]_-\}$, which form a Lagrangian subgroup of the TO in the doubled space $\mC \times \bar{\mC}$, where $\mC = \mbZ_4 \times \mbZ_4$.
 Anyon condensation proceeds in the usual way: each anyon from $\hat{\mathcal{A}}$ is identified with the vacuum.
 Next, any excitation which braids non-trivially with any condensed anyon becomes confined and, of the remaining deconfined excitations, any that differ only up to fusion by anyons in $\hat{\mathcal{A}}$ are identified.
 A simple calculation shows that the resulting topological order is that of a $\mbZ_4$ gauge theory, with only the following anyons supported solely on the ket space: $[em]_+$, and $[e^{-1}m^{-1}]_+ $, while $[e^2 m^2]_+ \sim [e^2 m^2]_-$ can move freely between the ket and bra spaces, and is a transparent anyon.
-These are the deconfined excitations in the decohered theory (which correspond to strong 1-form symmetries of the resulting state), which unsurprisingly match those we obtained by working directly in the Hilbert space, where the anyons in $\hat{\mathcal{A}}$ were gauged out rather than condensed.
+As expected, these correspond precisely to those anyons in $\mathcal{A}$, obtained by applying the gauging out procedure in the original Hilbert space.

 This example already displays much of the rich structure that emerges when anyonic errors are introduced into a pure topologically ordered state, with the most striking features being the presence of a robust quantum memory alongside a non-modular Abelian anyon theory that is generally believed to not occur in the ground state of a locally gapped Hamiltonian.